7owner/test_new/CONTEXT6.md

 *   **Tickets Page (`public/tickets.html`)**:
     *   **Modal for Client Requests**: The "Demandes clients" button now opens a modal containing an `iframe` of the `demandes-client-admin.html` page.
     *   **Modals for View/Edit Tickets**: The "Voir" and "Modifier" buttons for each ticket now open modals (`#viewTicketModal`, `#editTicketModal`) with `iframe`s pointing to the respective `ticket-view.html` and `ticket-edit.html` pages.
+    *   **Mandatory Justification for Ticket Deletion**: A new modal (`#deleteTicketModal`) is now used to collect a mandatory justification when deleting a ticket.
+This justification is sent to the API and logged.
     *   **Bug Fix**: Moved all modal HTML to the end of the `<body>` tag to resolve a JavaScript error related to DOM loading.

 *   **Ticket View Page (`public/ticket-view.html`)**: